-Viktoria Draganova: Vivien, as I recently walked into Portikus to see the show, I was surprised to find the space kind of re-built – with this massive interior structure consisting of tiered podiums along the two long walls of the exhibition hall, which function both as seating and as displays for the art works – at that time, a sculpture by Dahn Vo and a photograph by Bruno Serralongue.
+Viktoria Draganova: Vivien, as I recently walked into Portikus, I was surprised to find the space kind of re-built with this massive interior structure consisting of tiered podiums along the two long walls of the exhibition hall, which function both as seating and as displays for the art works – at that time, a sculpture by Dahn Vo and a photograph by Bruno Serralongue.
 Let’s take this as a starting point for our conversation.
-Please tell me more about the show which, it seems to me, has completely transformed Portikus.
+Tell me more about the show which, it seems to me, has completely transformed Portikus.
 How was it conceived?

 Vivien Trommer: Earlier this year, Philippe Pirotte and Fabian Schöneich, respectively director and curator of Portikus, invited me to join them on a collaborative journey with the Kadist Art Foundation in Paris.
 At the end of my fellowship, we co-curated a more dynamic project at Portikus that would express our desire to deepen human commitment and awareness.
 At the same time, we wanted to realize a project that would respond to the changing socio-political situation in Europe and beyond, which seemed to be driven by a rising populism, a decreasing democratic awareness, and – let’s say – an potential loss of ethical values.